Past Exhibitions 2022

 The Annual Humboldt Arts Council Member Show is a juried exhibition designed to highlight the fabulous art being produced by HAC Artist Members.
 As always, this exhibition is eclectic, surprising and enjoyable.

-Serge Scherbatskoy: Into the Light
+Serge Scherbatskoy, Into the Light

 OCTOBER 1 THROUGH NOVEMBER 23